rushikeshg25/partial-git/README.md

 ### Manual Installation

 1. Download the latest binary for your platform from [Releases](https://github.com/rushikeshg25/partial-git/releases)
-2. Make it executable: `chmod +x pget`
+2. Make it executable: `chmod +x pgit`
-3. Move to your PATH: `sudo mv pget /usr/local/bin/`
+3. Move to your PATH: `sudo mv pgit /usr/local/bin/`

 ### Supported Platforms